 To apply for a Cal Grant:

-- If you are a California resident applying for a new Cal Grant from the California Student Aid Commission, you must submit both the FAFSA or CADAA and your Cal Grant GPA Verification Form by April 1, 2022, to be considered for an award in the coming fall 2022 and spring 2023 school year (extended from March 2 for 2022-2023 only).
+- If you are a California resident applying for a new Cal Grant from the California Student Aid Commission, you must submit both the FAFSA or CADAA and your Cal Grant GPA Verification Form by March 2 to be considered for an award in the coming fall and spring school year.

 - You can apply for a Cal Grant at any time, however.
 Visit Cal Grant FAQs to learn more.

 - If you already have a Cal Grant and want to renew it, you don’t have to complete the GPA Verification Form again.
 Just be sure to add CSUN’s federal school code 001153 to your FAFSA or CADAA application.